ZJONSSON/node-etl/README.md

 Cuts incoming text into text snippets of a given maximum length and pushes downstream.

 ### `etl.csv_parser([options])`
 Parses incoming csv text into individual records.
 For parsing options see [csv-parser](https://www.npmjs.com/package/csv-parser).
 If  `options` contains a `transform` object containing functions, those functions will be applied on the values of any matching keys in the data.
 If a key in the `transform` object is set to `null` then value with that key will not be included in the downstream packets.
+If option `santitize` is set to true, then headers will be trimmed, converted to lowercase and spaces converted to underscore.

+A `header` event will be emitted when headers have been parsed.
+An event listener can change the headers in-place before the stream starts piping out parsed data.

 Example